Generation of effective massive Spin-2 fields through spontaneous symmetry breaking of scalar field: Discussion

 \section{Discussion}

-Our work rests on two robust frameworks: GR and quantum field theory.
-Our analysis demonstrates that non-perturbative phenomena, like SSB, indeed leave a significant imprint on gravity, and the effective graviton mass emerging as a natural consequence.
-Although our analysis is classical, the results remain valid since the energy scale in the SM of particle physics is small compared to the Planck energy scale.
-Therefore, we do not expect quantum corrections to alter our conclusions.
-While the analysis here primarily focuses on the complex scalar field, the analysis can be extended to any SSB mechanism.
+Our work is based on two well-established frameworks: GR and quantum field theory.
+Our analysis demonstrates that non-perturbative phenomena, such as spontaneous symmetry breaking (SSB), can significantly impact gravity, leading to an effective mass for spin-2 fields as a natural outcome.
+Although our analysis is classical, the conclusions remain robust because the energy scale of the Standard Model (SM) in particle physics is much lower than the Planck scale.
+As a result, quantum corrections are unlikely to alter our conclusions.
+While our study primarily focuses on a complex scalar field, the approach can be extended to any SSB mechanism.

-Given that all matter fields carry energy and are coupled to gravity, it is natural to ask: Do non-perturbative phenomena, like SSB, impact gravity?
-What effect do masses generated via SSB have on gravity?
-Typically, gravity is considered irrelevant at these energy scales and is neglected in such phenomena~\cite{dawson1999introduction, hill2003strong}.
-While this assumption holds true perturbatively, our findings show that its validity becomes uncertain when non-perturbative effects like SSB are considered.
-We have demonstrated that SSB can produce non-trivial infrared (IR) effects on gravity.
-Specifically, we showed that gravitons acquire an \emph{effective mass} due to the SSB of the global or local symmetry of a complex scalar field minimally coupled to gravity.
+Given that all matter fields carry energy and interact with gravity, it is natural to ask: Do non-perturbative phenomena like SSB affect gravity?
+How do masses generated through SSB influence gravity?
+Traditionally, gravity is considered negligible at these energy scales and is often ignored in such contexts~\cite{dawson1999introduction, hill2003strong}.
+While this assumption holds for perturbative effects, our results indicate that it may not apply when non-perturbative effects like SSB are considered.
+We have shown that SSB can induce non-trivial infrared (IR) effects on gravity.
+In particular, we demonstrated that spin-2 fields can acquire an \emph{effective mass} through the SSB of a global or local symmetry in a complex scalar field minimally coupled to gravity.